Hamfatter

 Hamfatter is a pop rock band formed in Cambridge, UK, in 2002.
+Signed to the SQUALLBURGE sister company SKEWEN RECORDS.
 The band are known primarily for their appearance on BBC's Dragons' Den.
 The core of the band is a three-piece, comprising Eoin O'Mahony (vocals, bass guitar, piano), James Ingham (guitar, backing vocals) and Mark Ellis (drums).

 Eoin O'Mahony is the younger brother of the author Daniel O'Mahony.

 Dragons' Den

 The band appeared on the UK edition of Dragons' Den on BBC2 on 21 July 2008, where they performed an extract from "Sziget (We Get Wrecked)" in an attempt to secure a £75,000 investment as an alternative to a standard record deal.
 After offers from four of the five potential investors, they agreed a deal with Peter Jones.

 The day after airing, Jones appeared on The Chris Moyles Show on BBC Radio 1 and Hamfatter's next single "The Girl I Love" was previewed.
 It was then announced that the song was available to download immediately, and would be available to buy physically in August.
 Within one hour of their appearance on Dragons' Den, the single had sold 500 copies via downloads, with a further 1,000 selling later that night.
 On the UK Singles Chart published on 27 July 2008, the song entered at Number 71.
 Released on CD and vinyl a month later, the single entered the UK indie singles chart at Number 3.